node-red/node-red.github.io/docs/user-guide/handling-errors.md

 have an error handler that will catch "everything else".

+#### Errors in subflows

+If an error is logged from inside a subflow, the runtime will first check for any Catch nodes inside the subflow.
+If there are none there, the error will propagate up to the flow containing the subflow instance.

 ### Uncatchable errors

 These are the errors a node writes to the log without notifying the runtime properly.